-Study Groups: Students are strongly urged to form groups of several students in order to study together outside of class and to collaborate on working homework assignments and laboratory discussion questions.
+Study Groups: You are strongly encouraged to form small groups that get together outside of class to work on homework and laboratory assignments.
 A study group reflects the teamwork inherent in the way modern science is normally carried out at academic institutions - namely, scientists often collaborate with one another, either within the same university and/or with individuals or groups elsewhere.
 However, it is important to realize that although you may collaborate with other students on assignments, the work you turn in must be your own.
-Thus, you must turn in an individual write-up (not a copy of the study group's work) of your laboratory assignments.
-It has been found that students who interact with one another via Study Groups do significantly better in mastering the material in this course.
+It has been found that students who interact with one another via study groups do significantly better in mastering the material in this course.